echamudi/numeric-values-in-data-segments-wasm-proposal/README.md

 ### Execution

-Similar to assembler directives and pseudo-instructions, these keywords (`i8`, `i16`, etc.) are only commands for the assembler to convert the numbers into the respective encoding.
-The conversion happens during the wat2wasm compilation.
+The conversion of numvec to data in data segments happens during the wat2wasm compilation.
-Which means there is no change needed in the binary format spec or the structure spec.
+Which means there is no change needed in the binary format, execution spec, or the structure spec.

 So, the following two snippents: